Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Sidon morphisms

 Example~(5) was also indicated to us by Eberhard and Manners.

-(2) There is much work in combinatorics in trying to find the ``densest'' possible Sidon sets; in this spirit, the analogue geometric question is to classify the Sidon morphisms $s\colon X\to G$ such that $\dim(X)$ is maximal.
+(2) There is much work in combinatorics in trying to find the largest possible Sidon sets in a finite abelian group~$A$ (for instance, see the classification in~\cite{eberhard-manners} of known examples of size $\sim |A|^{1/2}$, which they show are all related to finite projective planes).
+A natural analogue geometric question is to classify the Sidon morphisms $s\colon X\to G$ such that $\dim(X)$ is maximal.
 The best possible value for a given group $G$ is $\dim(X)=\lfloor \tfrac{\dim(G)}{2}\rfloor$.
-Can this always be achieved?
-For instance, does there exist a Sidon curve (not a \emph{symmetric} Sidon curve) in the jacobian of a (necessarily hyperelliptic) curve of genus~$2$? \end{remark}
+When can this be achieved?

+Note that a subset~$S$ of an abelian group~$A$ is a Sidon set if and only if the induced map $S^2/\mathfrak{S}_2\to A$ defined by $(x,y)\mapsto x+y$ is injective (where~$\mathfrak{S}_2$ acts by permuting the two coordinates).
+Consider the variant definition of a Sidon morphism $s\colon X\to G$ where we ask that~$s$ be a morphism such that the induced map $s^{(2)}\colon X^{(2)}\to G$ from the symmetric square of~$X$ to~$G$ is a closed immersion.
+Again we have $2\dim(X)\leq \dim(G)$, but we can see in this case that if~$G$ is an abelian variety, then equality is not possible.
+Indeed, this would imply that~$s^{(2)}$ is an isomorphism, which is impossible (if~$\dim(X)\geq 2$, because $X^{(2)}$ is then singular, and if~$X$ is a curve, because it would have to be smooth of genus~$2$, so~$G$ is an abelian surface, but for instance the second cohomology groups do not have the same dimension).